Our last 2018 course is filling up.

 UPDATE.
 On 7th August we updated the programme.

-Are you looking for a Christmas gift that's a little different?
+Are you looking for a gift that's a little different?

 How about an Intro to Walling Gift Voucher?
-We will have 3 training weekends next season (the recipient can choose their weekend).
+We will have 2 more training weekends this season (the recipient can choose their weekend).